Oremandsgaard: Early history

 Oremandsgaard is first mentioned in a letter of 1356, in which one "Pæther Bekære" cedes all his farms and the village of Gedhærudh (Gederød) to Valdemar IV.
-It is unclear whether the estate was continuously owned by the crown over the next centuries until it was included in one of the 12 new cavalry districts by the crown in 1721.
+It is unclear whether the estate was continuously owned by the crown over the next centuries.
+In 1721, it was included in Vordingborg Cavalry District.
 It is believed that the main building was destroyed during the Dano-Swedish War in 1658–1660 due to finds of rubble and weapons in the surrounding fields and also because this was the case for nearby Jungshoved.

 1651–1861: Changing owners

+In 1761, some ten years before Vordingborg Cavalry District was dissolved, Frederick IV presented Oremandsgaard and nearby Jungshoved to Henrik Brockenhuus.
+A few years later, Brockenhuus also bought Nysø the much larger Nysø Manor.

-Oremandsgaard and Jungshoved were sold by the crown in 1761, when the cavalry district on Falster was dissolved.
-The buyer was Henrik Brockenhuus, a friend of Frederick IV.
-Shortly thereafter he also acquired the much larger Nysø Manor.
-All three estates belonged to the same owners until 1795.
-In 1785, they were acquired by Niels Lunde Reiersen.
-In 1775 he had founded a successful trading house in a partnership with Frédéric de Coninck, trading both in the East Indies and on the Guinea Coast.
-When he died in 1795, unmarried and childless, his estate was passed on to a foundation named Det Reiersenske Fond.
-Oremandsgaard was sold in 1796.
-It was later divided into the estates Ny Oremandsgaard and Gammel Oremandsgaard.
-In 1846, it was passed on to Peter Collet, a secretary in the Ministry of Foreign Affairs in Stockholm.
+In 1785, Nysø, Jungshoved and Oremandsgård were sold to Niels Lunde Reiersen.
+In 1775 he and his partner Frédéric de Coninck had founded a successful trading house.
+It participated in the Danish East and West Indies trade with its own fleet of merchant ships.
+Reisesen died in 1795. childless and unmarried.
+He left his entire estate to Det Reiersenske Fond.
+In 1796, Oremandsgaard was sold to Hans Petersen.
+At the auction of Vordingborg Cacalry Fistrict, back in 1774, he had already bought Engelholm (then (Skovbygård).